-VI.
+III.
 Sample Tables

 Table 9-1 is optional for all schools, including those pursuing initial accreditation and schools in the continuous improvement review (CIR) process.
-Table 9-1 is intended to capture all of the school's societal impact activities, including those pertaining to Standards 1,4,8, and 9.
+Table 9-1 is intended to capture all of the school's societal impact activities a school's societal impact activities related to its chosen focus area(s), including those pertaining to Standards 1,4,8, and 9.
 Schools may find this format to be helpful in reporting the outcomes/impact of their societal impact activities and initiatives.
+A narrative format may be used instead of the table if a school so desires.
+Whether presented in this table or a narrative format, the focus should be on the outcomes/impact of the school's activities; it should not simply be a list of activities with no associated outcomes.